-- 20% of its maximum operating level for every 1Hz in frequency below the lower limit of the normal operating band, - $\circ$ 5% of the maximum operating level for the generator, - One third of the difference between the generating unit's maximum operating level and the pre-disturbance power output level, but zero if the difference is negative. - Generators contracting to provide market ancillary services are required to demonstrate rapid export change. - Control systems directed at frequency control are to demonstrate adequate damping.
+- $\circ$ 5% of the maximum operating level for the generator, - One third of the difference between the generating unit's maximum operating level and the pre-disturbance power output level, but zero if the difference is negative. - Generators contracting to provide market ancillary services are required to demonstrate rapid export change. - Control systems directed at frequency control are to demonstrate adequate damping.